learn-co-curriculum/python-p4-routing-and-views-lab/README.md

   Contain an `h1` element that contains the title of this application, "Python Operations with Flask Routing and Views".
 - A `print_string` view should take one parameter, a string.
-It should print the string in the terminal _and_ display it in the web browser.
+It should print the string in the console _and_ display it in the web browser.
 Its URL should be of the format `/print/parameter`.
 - A `count()` view should take one parameter, an integer.
 It should display all numbers in the `range` of that parameter on separate lines.
 Its URL